joerhoney/joerhoney-gatsby/src/posts/ai-phishing/ai-phishing.md

 published: true
 title: AI Phishing is a Thing Now
 description: My encounter with a phishing attack using AI.
-thumbnail: ai-assisted-phishing
+feat: "./ai-assisted-phishing.webp"
-thumbnailAlt: Screenshot of an AI assisted phishing attack.
+featalt: Screenshot of an AI assisted phishing attack.
 ---

 ## My Encounter with AI Assisted Phishing